Amoxicillin Brain Fog: What Research Shows

 Antibiotics Linked to Brain Fog

 Some antibiotics have been linked to cognitive symptoms in reports.
 These include doxycycline, cephalexin, and clindamycin.
-Most evidence comes from case reports rather than large trials.
+Most evidence comes from case reports rather than large trials¹.
 This means patterns are unclear.

-Amoxicillin is considered low risk for direct brain effects.
+Amoxicillin is considered low risk for direct effects on the brain.
 Comparing antibiotics provides context without suggesting equal risk.

 Who May Be More Sensitive